 - Double spaced

 - Papers must be submitted in MSWord (DOC or DOCX) or Adobe Acrobat (PDF) format.

 Charts and Citations

 - Charts and graphs should be “stylized”; that is, exhibits should be developed, formatted, and inserted into the document appropriately.
 Cutting and pasting direct output from statistical software into the document is not satisfactory.

 - Datasets, publications, and other documentation must be properly cited.
 See ICPSR's FAQ, Why and how should I cite data?; see American Psychological Association Bibliographic Style, 6th Edition (PDF 128K) or MLA Bibliographic Style, 7th Edition, 2009 or American Sociological Association (ASA) Style Guide, 4th edition for guides on citing publications.
 (Linked content provided by Purdue University’s library site.)

-- The title page must include the author’s name, faculty advisor’s name, institutional affiliation, expected degree and graduation date (month/year), and email address.
+- The title page must include the author’s name, faculty advisor’s name, institutional affiliation, expected degree (or recently received degree) and graduation date (month/year), and email address.

 - An abstract of no more than 150 words must follow the title page.
 Title and abstract pages are not included in page limits.

 - Page headers and/or footers should contain page numbers and a shortened title of the paper.
 They are not to include the author’s name or the name of his or her institution.
 This ensures anonymous review by the judges.

 Papers must be submitted electronically along with the proper Entry/Publication Release Form for the entered competition.
 They must be sent to the correct email address, as indicated in this section.
 A complete entry includes the research paper and the appropriate Entry and Publication Release Form in the same, single email.